hugsy/gef/docs/commands/heap.md

 ![heap-chunks-size-filter](https://i.imgur.com/AWuCvFK.png)

+The range is inclusive, so the above command will display all chunks with size >=16 and <=32.

-If heap chunks command gives too many chunks, we can use `--count` argument to limit the number of the chunks in the output:
+If heap chunks command still gives too many chunks, we can use `--count` argument to limit the number of the chunks in the output:

 ```text